top of page

 BOOKING

-We have a sliding scale of prices to make all classes as accessible as possible.
+We have a sliding scale of prices and class plans to make classes as accessible as possible.

-This ticket costs a bit more but helps us to provide concessionary rates
+Costs a bit more but helps us to offer concessions

 Karen Arthur_RedJumpSuit.jpeg